nishikantmandal007/Image_Captioning_ML_model/README.md

 - [Hugging Face](https://huggingface.co/) for providing the powerful API used in this project.
 - [Gradio](https://www.gradio.app/) for simplifying the creation of interactive interfaces.

-# Contributing

-Feel free to contribute to this project by opening issues or creating pull requests.
-Your feedback and contributions are highly appreciated.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
 ---
 title: Gradio Image Caption
 emoji: 🦀